Akoo510/Crowd_Dynamics_ENG-270/README.md

 * generateRandomSheeps: Generates random initial positions for sheep, avoiding overlaps.
 * generateRoom: Initializes the room structure with specified dimensions and exit location.
 * sheepStillInside: Checks if any sheep is still inside the room.
-* freeMatrix: Frees memory allocated for the sheep matrix.
+* freeMatrix: Frees memory allocated for the Sheep matrix.
+* freePoint : Frees memory allocated for the Point matrix.

-## Usage
+## Python file

 Hwo to use C in python :